Terence Crawford: Legal issues

-In the early hours of his 38th birthday, just before 1:30 a.m. on September 28, 2025, Crawford was held at gunpoint during a traffic stop for reckless driving after officers observed a firearm on the driver's side floorboard.
-Police ordered Crawford and the three other occupants out of the vehicle with their weapons drawn.
-All four were legally permitted to carry firearms, and Crawford was cited for reckless driving.
-Omaha Mayor John Ewing Jr. and Police Chief Todd Schmaderer later announced a review of the incident, with Schmaderer authorizing an internal affairs investigation.
-Schmaderer later said the internal investigation found no violations of policy.
-Officers had stopped Crawford's unplated sedan after it sped from a downtown garage, unaware he was driving.
-Body-cam footage showed the initial exchange was cordial, with Crawford explaining the new car "got away from him."
-Both he and a security guard disclosed legal firearms, though one officer did not hear that.
-Seeing a gun on the floor, the officer drew his weapon, and Crawford and the others were briefly handcuffed before being released.
-Schmaderer added that video of the stop will not be released without Crawford's consent.
+In the early hours of his 38th birthday, just before 1:30 a.m. on September 28, 2025, Crawford was held at gunpoint during a traffic stop in Omaha after officers stopped his sedan for reckless driving and observed a firearm on the driver's side floorboard.
+Police ordered Crawford and three other occupants out of the vehicle with weapons drawn; all were legally permitted to carry firearms, and Crawford was cited for reckless driving.
+Omaha mayor John Ewing Jr. and Police Chief Todd Schmaderer announced a review of the incident, with Schmaderer authorizing an internal affairs investigation that later found no policy violations.
+Body-camera footage showed the initial interaction was cordial, with Crawford explaining the new car "got away from him," but an officer who did not hear the disclosure of legal firearms drew his weapon upon seeing the gun, and the occupants were briefly handcuffed before being released.
+Schmaderer said the video would not be released without Crawford's consent.
+In April 2026, Crawford was found guilty of careless driving and fined $75 following the traffic stop, along with a further $49 for court fees.
+The police officers involved were cleared of any wrongdoing.

+Just days after announcing his retirement from boxing, Crawford was named in a civil lawsuit filed December 18, 2025, in Manhattan Civil Court by New York jeweler Mazza New York, which is seeking at least $1,500,000 in damages over an alleged failed promotional agreement.
+The suit claims that during a February 2024 visit, Crawford received a Patek Philippe Aquanaut valued at about $139,000 in exchange for a $35,000 cash payment and promotional placement of the jeweler's logo on his fight trunks.
+According to the filing, the logo detached early in Crawford's August 2024 bout against Israil Madrimov and, despite assurances it would appear in his next fight, was not displayed during his September bout against Canelo Álvarez.
+Mazza estimates the lost exposure from the Álvarez fight alone at approximately $1,500,000 and is seeking return of the watch, now valued at more than $155,000, along with damages for breach of contract, unjust enrichment, and conversion.